 Jerry Jones Net Worth as of 2019: $5.6 Billion

 Jerry Jones, the owner, president, and general manager of the Dallas Cowboys, is worth approximately $5.6 billion dollars, most of which comes from his ownership of the team.

 Before the Cowboys

-Jones was born in Los Angeles, California before family moved to North Little Rock, Arkansas.
+Jones was born on October 13, 1942, in Los Angeles, California.
+In 1945, he and his family moved to North Little Rock, Arkansas.

 Jones was a running back at North Little Rock High School and attended college at the University of Arkansas where he was a member of the Kappa Sigma fraternity.
 Jones was also a co-captain of the 1964 National Championship football team.

 After graduating from college in 1965, Jones borrowed a million dollars from Jimmy Hoffa’s Teamsters union to open up a string of Shakey’s Pizza Parlor restaurants in Missouri.